Traewelldroid/traewelldroid/README.md

 ## Setup

-First of all you should copy the `key.properties.example` file in the root directory and copy the contents into a `key.properties` file.
+First of all you should copy the `key.properties.example` file in the root directory and copy the contents into a `key.properties` (for release) or a `dev.properties` (for debug) file.
 With those properties the main keys and URLs of the application can be set.

 | Property name        | Usage                                       | Mandatory |
 |----------------------|---------------------------------------------|-----------|